Lukas-Orion/NOrbit/README.md

 Pull requests!

 ### Edit and test Example Notebook
  - import functions directly from NOrbit (without redefining it)
+ - maybe add solar system bodies as preset? (so you can just type eg. NOrbit.earth or NOrbit.bodies / objects)

 Edit the README
 ### Check Assessment Criteria